-FoRBLN is a network of parliamentarians and belief leaders from 8 countries across Africa and South Asia who are dedicated to promoting freedom of religion or belief in their national and local communities.
+FoRBLN is a network of parliamentarians and belief leaders from 4 countries across Africa (The Gambia and Sierra Leone) and South Asia (Bangladesh and Pakistan) who are dedicated to promoting freedom of religion or belief in their national and local communities.

 FoRBLN exists to address the legislative barriers to freedom of religion or belief and the social mores that support societal hostility towards groups and individuals on account of their religion or belief.